|Tweet||Tell a friend about this page.|

 Online retailing achieved almost one-quarter of all retail spending this Christmas, thus passing another milestone in its (so far) triumphal march through the conventional retail industry.

 Although 2015 was a better Christmas, sales through stores fell in 2015 by -0.1% in the UK.
 This fall was not equally shared amongst retailers, and as a result some retailers, particularly in the clothing and footwear categories, were badly affected.

 Although many loathe Christmas shopping, most active shoppers love the buzz, the decorations, the crowds and the vast range of products available at Christmas time.
 Retailers that survive are those that can create that excitement and the thrills of the chase and who make technology work for them in meeting the different needs of discriminating customers.
 So we are not expecting the whole business of Father Christmas to transfer online any time soon, but it will depend on how well retailers adapt to the new shopping world.

 The Mobile Christmas

-In 2014 almost 30% of Christmas spending (£5.18 bn) was done using mobile technology, both smartphones and tablets.
-This was a greater proportion than anywhere else in Europe - last year's mobile percentage of spending was 8.9%.
+In 2015 31.6% of Christmas spending (£5.87 bn) was made using mobile technology, both smartphones and tablets.
+This was a greater proportion than anywhere else in Europe: in 2014 mobile's percentage was only 8.9%.